About Julie Mariouw:

 Julie is an Amherst Writers & Artists affiliate and is certified to lead workshops in the AWA method as described in Writing Alone & With Others by Pat Schneider.
 Julie has a BA in English from the University of Michigan, studied Elementary Teaching at Eastern Michigan University, and attended Middlebury College Language Program.
 She has taught in the Ann Arbor Public Schools, Sylvan Learning Center, and ran a journal workshop--Writing For Recovery--for 7 years.

-Julie will offer two 8-week writing workshops at Parkway Center--Jan & Feb, 2020--Tues & Thurs evenings (see Workshops Tab).
-And Julie has just introduced her Online Guided Meditation & Writing Series (see Online Meditation & Writing Tab).
-Please feel free to try out the free sample prompt.
+Julie is currently offering two 8-week writing workshops at Parkway Center--Jan & Feb, 2020--Tues & Thurs evenings, and will offer two more workshops in the spring (see Workshops Tab).
+Julie has just introduced her Online Guided Meditation & Writing Series (see Online Meditation & Writing Tab).
+Please feel free to try out the free trial prompts.

 Julie has also just finished a Post-Certification Training in leading Writing Workshops for Military Veterans and their Families.
 She is in the process of developing this type of workshop.